xenorama/oneirotomy/README.md

 ## Limitations
 In the course of non-realtime rendering, all timed movements have to be captured beforehand to be iterated through during the rendering process which is to happen offline, at a later stage.
 While signals, data and matrices can be mapped to individual frames in the process, the use of some objects and algorithms is not as straight forward — especially those receiving their motion information from a running jit.world, which is disabled during rendering individual frame and triggered manually.
 This pertains mostly to the jit.mo.func objects which need their _phase_ to be controlled by **the.jit.mojo** object.
 The use of _jit.anim.drive_ cannot be supported just yet and requires a manual substitution using max messages at the moment.
+Furthermore, the use of a **jit.world** render context is required and contexts hosted by a **jit.gl.render** cannot be supported without further ado.

 # General Implementation
 This system comes into play wherever timing-sensitive content (like _signals_ or _timed data_) translates into video content, eventually.
 Basically, the provided objects are to be inserted as late in the data chain (as close to the matrix/texture domain) as possible and as early as necessary (i.e. when one value controls several pieces of video content in perhaps different ways).